Search for Important Questions

 1. Clarify Leo Strauss's Political Philosophy.

-2. Discuss Herbert Marcuse's view on Civil Liberty.
+2. Write short notes on Herbert Marcuse's view on Revolution.

 1. Highlight the role of Gandhi's philosophy in solving the problems of the contemporary World.